alekseivillegas/motopress/readme.txt

 - quickly manage content right on your Wordpress site;
 - change, move  and add content blocks only with few clicks;
-- edit blocks with website’s data and view the changes at once;
+- edit blocks with website's data and view the changes at once;
 - manage media with ease;
 - edit new widgets, posts and pages;
 - make your website responsive and adaptive.

-For more information visit [MotoPress](http://getmotopress.com)
+For more information visit [MotoPress](http://www.getmotopress.com)

 == Installation ==

 As MotoPress plugin follows GPL and all WordPress guidelines it is absolutely free, the only requirement to install the plugin is that your Wordpress theme should be made specially for MotoPress.
-Look at the [Documentation](http://getmotopress.com/documentation) how to change the default WP to MotoPress theme quickly and easily or just check out tailored MotoPress website templates made specifically to be used with the plugin
+Look at the [Documentation](http://www.getmotopress.com/documentation) how to change the default WP to MotoPress theme quickly and easily or just check out tailored MotoPress website templates made specifically to be used with the plugin

 Install

 1. Upload the MotoPress plugin to the /wp-content/plugins/ directory.
-2. Activate the plugin through the ‘Plugins’ menu in Wordpress.
+2. Activate the plugin through the 'Plugins' menu in Wordpress.

-You’ll find ‘MotoPress’ in your Wordpress admin panel.
+You'll find 'MotoPress' in your Wordpress admin panel.

-For basic usage you may also look over the [MotoPress](http://getmotopress.com) homepage
+For basic usage you may also look over the [MotoPress](http://www.getmotopress.com) homepage

 == Frequently Asked Questions ==